hawley-jeffrey-bah/payment-accuracy/website/pages/congressional_reports/2023_TREASURY_4.md

       selection of returns claiming the Earned Income Tax Credit (EITC) and identify improvement opportunities for the filing season.
     Mitigation_Strategy: atp4_1
+  ActionsTakenAdditionalData:
+    Needs1: The IRS has what is needed with respect to internal control, human capital and information system and other infrastructure to reduce Earned Income Tax Credit (EITC) Improper Payments and Unknown Payments to a tolerable rate.
+The issue with EITC is statutory program design and reliance on taxpayer self-certification.
+      The IRS has a strong internal control environment around EITC and makes decisions based on overall cost-benefit considerations, with a well-trained, technically capable program staff.
+The Inspector General of Tax Administration (TIGTA) has traditionally reported that the issue with improper payments is not an internal control deficiency.
+    Needs2: The IRS is realigning resources internally to accelerate progress against its strategic priorities.
+The IRS will substantially be reducing the number of correspondence audits focused specifically on certain refundable credits, including the Earned Income Tax Credit (EITC).
+Focusing on helping taxpayers submit accurate filings upfront will increase payment accuracy while reducing administrative burdens for the IRS and the tax filer.
+    Sufficiency: The regulatory structure of the Earned Income Tax Credit (EITC), to include the lack of a preapproval process and IRS reliance on taxpayer self-certification that tax returns are accurate, is the primary root cause of EITC improper payments.
+      While the IRS has the ability to identify EITC errors by type, correlating remediation efforts to success is challenging.
+Given its limited authority to directly prevent and stop these errors, the IRS focuses on positively influencing taxpayer behavior and working with paid preparers and tax preparation software/online filing service providers.
+Further, the IRS has sought legislative authority to enhance verification procedures for taxpayers claiming EITC.
   Answers:
   - Agency: TREASURY
     Answer: '65375.28'